GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 | `personalization_storage` | Enables storage related to personalization, for example, video recommendations                                                        |
 | `security_storage`        | Enables storage related to security such as authentication functionality, fraud prevention, and other user protection                 |

 The collected signals and additional data points aid in modeling conversions (e.g., for Google Ads and Floodlight) and tracking and modeling user behavior and conversions (for GA4).
 Consent Mode allows for (limited) data capture in line with user consent preferences through two variants: 'Basic' and 'Advanced.'
 The 'Basic' variant is the future minimum requirement for advertisers, whereas the 'Advanced' mode allows for fuller use of Google's data modeling capabilities.
 The 'Advanced' variant enables data collection on websites through more or less complete requests, but without cookies, whenever consent is not given or explicitly denied.
 The aim is to fill data collection gaps and to provide advertisers with a more complete, modeled picture of their users' behavior.
 These two options have been available since the initial release of Consent Mode.
-However, with the latest update, Google increased the focus their presence.
+However, with the latest update, Google increased the focus on their availability.

 ![consent-mode-architecture](/assets/img/consent-mode/consent-mode-architecture.png)
 _Source: Own Visualization_

-Moreover, with Consent Mode v2 two new consent states have been introduced: `ad_user_data` and `ad_personalization`.
-These two new consent states allow for more granular control over what data is collected, how the data is processed and shared between interconnected GMP tools, like GA, Google Ads, etc..
-The new consent states are highly aimed at controlling the data activation processes.
-In that sense, Consent Mode v2 increasingly becomes a control layer for advertisers for all data collection (=`ad_storage` & `analytics_storage`) and activation mechanisms (`ad_user_data` & `ad_personalization`) in the GMP.
-From my perspective, this is an aspect that is often time overlooked when discussing Consent Mode v2.
-Traditionally, the focus is very much focused on the data collection aspect for websites, but Consent Mode v2 is much more than that.
+Moreover, with Consent Mode v2, two new consent states have been introduced: `ad_user_data` and `ad_personalization`.
+These two new consent states allow for more granular control over what data is collected and how the data is processed and shared between interconnected GMP tools, like GA, Google Ads, etc. The new consent states highly aim to control the data activation processes.
+In that sense, Consent Mode v2 increasingly becomes a control layer for advertisers for all data collection (`ad_storage` & `analytics_storage`) and activation mechanisms (`ad_user_data` & `ad_personalization`) in the GMP.
+This is an aspect that is often overlooked when discussing Consent Mode v2.
+Traditionally, the focus is very much on the data collection aspect for websites, but Consent Mode v2 is much more than that.

 ### Basic Implementation

 When a user lands on a website or uses an app for the first time, the advertiser blocks Google tags and SDKs by default.
 At this point, the advertiser shares no user data with Google.
 As we know, the page then presents the user with a consent banner.
-Now, the user has the autonomy to grant or deny tracking consent (if the setup is correctly implemented...).
+The user can grant or deny tracking consent (if the setup is correctly implemented…).

 ![consent-mode-basic-implementation](/assets/img/consent-mode/basic-implementation.png)
 _Source: Own Visualization of Google source_